Outreach communications encouraging fishermen to adopt sustainable fishing practices

 © The Nature Conservancy

-We started exploring what it’s like to be a fisherman.
-After all, if we did not understand their priorities and motivations, it was unlikely we could convince them to participate more effectively in the programme.
+We started exploring what it's like to be a crew member on these vessels in Eastern Indonesia.
+After all, if we did not understand the realities of life at sea and their motivations, it was unlikely we could convince them to participate more effectively in The Nature Conservancy's programme.

 It’s easy to make assumptions about what people need to convince them to do something.
 We carefully resisted that urge.

-One thing that jumped out from our discussions with fishermen is that they generally seemed convinced that the ocean’s resources would always be bountiful.
-Instead, peer pressure and communal responsibility were their motivation for contributing to the SNAPPER programme.
+From our discussions with fishing crews, they generally seemed convinced that the ocean's resources would always be bountiful.
+Rather than environmental stewardship, it was peer pressure and communal responsibility that motivated them to contribute to the SNAPPER programme.

-With this knowledge in hand, our design team could develop communications that really spoke to SNAPPER fishermen.
+With this knowledge in hand, our design team could develop communications products that really spoke to SNAPPER fishers.

 We designed a set of outreach materials under a brand called Nelayan Peduli (Caring Fishermen), which highlights fishermen’s crucial role in the continued prosperity of Indonesia’s fisheries.

-Inspired by the Indonesian cultural tradition of gotong royong – where every member of a community is expected to contribute to ensure communal resilience – Nelayan Peduli communications encourage fishermen to see SNAPPER data collection as a shared duty that they can be proud to contribute to.
+Inspired by the Indonesian cultural tradition of gotong royong where every member of a community is expected to contribute to ensure communal resilience Nelayan Peduli communications encourage vessel crew members to see catch data collection as a shared duty that they can be proud to contribute to.

-Visual branding makes it easy to identify SNAPPER programme participants, while a “4S” pneumonic summary of procedures helps fishermen remember the correct way to sort fish and take their photos.
+Visual branding makes it easy to identify SNAPPER programme participants, while a "4S" mnemonic summary of procedures helps fishers remember the correct way to sort fish and take their photos.
 A deck of cards displaying local fish familiarises participants with species names as they play.
-A calendar keeps track of time onboard and explains SNAPPER data collection procedures.
+And a calendar keeps track of time onboard and explains SNAPPER data collection procedures.

 © The Nature Conservancy